hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

   Additionally 8bit hex values wrt guessed binary digital data can be printed.

+  User can also pass a checkString, which is used to cross check the guessed/decoded digital bits with user specified bit values in the checkString.

 The above corresponds to signal data belonging to ytickschannel, something to keep in mind if multiple channels are being looked at, at the same time.